1.What are the requirements for admittance:

 You should complete a FAFSA form.
 There are also scholarships available through the Graduate School.
 We have several scholarships available through the MPA program.
 Recipients of these are nominated and selected by MPA faculty.

 We do offer 4 Graduate Assistantships for $9,000 each per academic year.
-The application has to be into the Graduate School Office by April 15th of each year for consideration for the beginning of the academic year.
+The application has to be submitted to the Graduate School Office by April 15th of each year for consideration for the beginning of the academic year.
 (Other assistantships are available and applicants can be considered by departments on campus other than the MPA program.)
 The application is on the Graduate School website at http://graduateschool.uncc.edu/funding/assistantships-and-employment

 3. Is the UNC at Charlotte MPA program a NASPAA-accredited program?